kunaltelangi/prodat/README.md

 # ProDat

-**ProDat** is an open source production model management tool for data scientists.
-Use `ProDat init` to turn any repository into a trackable experiment record.
-Sync using your own cloud.
+**ProDat** is an open source tool for managing machine learning models in production.
+It helps data scientists track experiments, organize workflows, and sync progress with their own cloud storage.